HazardJ/commonlaw_accord_code/spec.md

 Note: I am still not sure if I want to think about this functionally are object orientally yet, so forgive me for mixing paradigms / providing some ambiguity.

 I propose that we begin by defining a set of function contracts that defines a Prose Object Model in the abstract.
 Each node shall be, in this document, hereafter referred to as a **Document** (in the spirit of the contracts as artificats doc you guys linked).
 Each Model contains a value (its text content which may be sprinkled with keys), and an edge list, and an edge lookup (where keys are linked to edges).
 Note that the value is not actually seperate, but are an ordered list of *edges to terminal nodes of the graph*.
 Terminal nodes are nodes that have no outgoing edges, and are the only nodes in the graph with value (a string, a number, etc).
 Non terminal nodes will only contain a list of keys and a list of edges.
 Our first implementation should consider keys in the abstract (as a *symbolic link to some Document*, not a string enclosed in braces), and values in the same way (not as a string or filepath etc, but a *pointer to another Document*).
 In this case, the node that contains “my age is {jake.name}” will actually contain (in its edge list, in addition to other references) a reference to a node that contains “my age is “ and a symbolic link that contains {jake.name} (if this reference to this link cannot be found, it can be considered a reference to a string ‘{jake.name}’).
 Note that I have not yet thought out how we will represent the difference between a link determined by a key (which involves prefixing) vs a link w/ no key.
 It is possible that a keyed link can just be considered a subclass of Edge.

+A non-terminal document only holds and an identifier, tokens (terminal and hanging), and links.
+It holds the tokens in one basket, and the links in another - a value basket and a map basket respectively.
+The value basket is the body of the document, which is to be rendered in sequential order.
+When rendering a terminal token, you can load the value of the terminal document directly.
+When loading a hanging token, a search must be exectuted.
+This is where the map comes into play.

+The map basket holds, in its values, all of the other documents that document knows about.
+These are represented as links.
+The keys of the map are bound tokens.
+The values of the map may be conceptualized as roads, whereas the keys of the map are road signs.

+When a hanging token is referenced, a search commences.
+It ends when it finds a matching bound token or exhausts the available subgraph and knows that there is no matching bound token at any level of prefixing (in which case it renders the key as is).

+Note that in this structure, all of the information is in terminal nodes, and documents are seen as having no value, with each string acting as a link to a document.
+If this is a laborious representation, we can allow the nodes to hold value, in which case this system looks different.

 ### **Functions: A High Level Overview**

 Our implementation consists of two fundamental operations on two data structures to be further described below.

-Verbs: **Render**, **Deprefix**

-Nouns: **Document** (Linked_Document, Terminal_Document) and **Link**
+Verbs: **Render_document**, **Render_key**, **Search_for**

+Nouns: **Document**, **Link**, **Map**

 #### **Verbs**